Skepticism main challenger in Algerian election

 In Algeria, a conflict in the 1990s between security forces and Islamist insurgents, which killed an estimated 200,000 people, still casts a shadow.
 The fighting started after the military-backed government annulled an election which hardline Islamists were poised to win.

-Those Islamists are now either dead, in jail, in exile or have renounced politics.

-The generation of Islamists now challenging for seats in parliament is very different.
+The Islamists in Thursday’s vote are a very different proposition.
 They reject radical change.
 Some of their leaders are already ministers in the government.

 Many of them voted in Staoueli on Thursday because it is the nearest polling station to their homes in Club des Pins, a exclusive state-owned compound on the Mediterranean shore reserved for ministers and members of parliament.

-The interior minister is expected to announce the first result of the voting on Friday.
-After that, Algerians will turn their focus to what is likely to be a more important contest.

-President Abdelaziz Bouteflika, 75 and frail-looking, is unlikely to run again when his fourth term expires in 2014, and some people believe he could even step down before then.
+“There is a very strong chance that the Green Algeria alliance will win a plurality of seats,” said Geoff Porter of North Africa Risk Consulting.

+“Islamist leadership in the parliament, however, is likely to avoid the more difficult issues of political reform, foreign affairs and broader economic policy,” he said.

-Additional reporting by Lamine Chikhi in Tizi-Ouzou, Algeria; Editing by Myra MacDonald
+Additional reporting by Lamine Chikhi in Tizi-Ouzou, Algiers; Editing by Louise Ireland